1. Introduction

 Toby Walsh, professor of artificial intelligence at the University of New South Wales, predicts:

-"In 50 to 100 years time, machines will be superhuman.
+"Machines will be superhuman.
 So, it's hard to imagine any job where humans will remain better than the machines.
 This means the only jobs left will be those where we prefer humans to do them."

 In this AI-driven future, the roles that will remain relevant are those that require creative problem-solving, innovation, and uniquely human traits – precisely the strengths of deep generalists.